DataIntellectTech/TorQ/docs/Processes.md

 ### Client Call Examples

 Here are a couple of examples for using client calls via a handle to the gateway process.
-It is important to note if asynchronous calls are to be made, the .gw.synccallsallowed variable needs to be set to 0b before running any async calls.

 #### Calls to the RDB only
 For synchronous calls